Click any image to zoom.

 - ANTHONY ELL

 The better the reference photo, the better the result!
 Sending across multiple images can help give me an idea of the character of your pet, and helps with the selection process.
+Below are examples of two good photos, and two bad photos.
 If after you've looked through the guide you're still unsure what kind of photo to take, get in touch!
 I'll happily talk with you about it.

 The best photos are clear, high resolution and have good lighting.